Is there something in your life you are dying to do but you’re too scared to put yourself out there?

 Failure to everyone will mean something different, not always the literal sense of failing an exam.
 However, failing an exam may mean failure to YOU.

+We all have different goals and aspirations.
 Failure could be not hitting a money goal, tripping over your words during a public speech, not hitting a deadline at work, starting your own business and not getting any sales, putting a post on instagram and not getting any engagement.

 Carrying your fear of failure on your shoulders can be a huge weight to lug around your entire life.
 It can get tiresome and frustrating.